spacetelescope/pandokia/doc/source/runner_minipyt.rst

 .. index:: single: runners; minipyt

 ===============================================================================
-minipyt (Python) - a simple but reliable test runner
+Python - minipyt - a simple but reliable test runner, built in to Pandokia
 ===============================================================================

 :abstract: